 One of the main reasons that many consumers choose to take out a car title loan is that they’ve been faced with a financial emergency, and cannot find a way around it without taking out a loan.
 While this does make it easier and faster to get back on your feet in many cases, you may still be experiencing a lot of financial anxiety over how thin your budget has become.
+And, rent costs are soaring (especially in California).
+Other western states like Arizona are no exception.

 This is something that millions of people deal with every day, and there are ways to deal with that stress (ways that don’t include paying out big bucks for an advisor or therapist).
 Here are a few ways to curb the anxiety so you can keep charging ahead to get your finances healthy again.